-In the first two quarters of the current year, 2020, global capital markets experienced an unprecedented set of circumstances caused by the worldwide outbreak of the human virus, COVID-19.
+In the first three quarters of the current year, 2020, global capital markets have experienced and continue to experience an unprecedented set of circumstances caused by the worldwide outbreak of the human virus, COVID-19.
 Canadian and global travel restrictions were imposed mid-way through the first quarter and have extended to the date of publication.
-For the junior mining and exploration sector, the imposition of 'shelter in place' restrictions have delayed, curtailed and/or cancelled exploration activities up to the time of this publication.
-For HighGold, these travel and shelter in place restrictions saw the Company terminate its ongoing drill program at two of its three Timmins, Ontario properties in March 2020 with plans to return later in the year once COVID-19 related restrictions have been relaxed.
-HighGold experienced only a minor delay (roughly 4 weeks) in commencing field exploration as planned for the Alaska prospects The State of Alaska has deemed mining and exploration to be an essential business to support critical infrastructure.
-With a plan in place for keeping employees, contractors and communities safe, the Company's Alaska exploration season commenced in late June 2020 with appropriate COVID-19 transmission mitigation protocols in place for personnel traveling to and from the exploration camp.
+For the junior mining and exploration sector, the imposition of COVID restrictions have affected exploration activities, mainly international and inter-provincial travel, up to the time of this publication.
+For HighGold, these restrictions saw the Company terminate its ongoing exploration program at its Timmins, Ontario properties in mid-March 2020 and a return to those programs in mid-summer once COVID-19 related restrictions were lifted for the most part.
+HighGold experienced only a minor delay (roughly four weeks) in commencing field exploration as planned for the Alaska prospects as the State of Alaska deemed mining and exploration to be an essential business to support critical infrastructure.
+With a plan in place for keeping employees, contractors and communities safe, the Company's Alaska exploration season commenced in late June 2020 with appropriate COVID-19 transmission mitigation protocols for personnel traveling to and from the exploration camp.